Top 10 famous markets in Nigeria and what they are famous for

 Nigerian markets are both culturally and materially rich, and are different from markets in other parts of the world.

 Walking into a Nigerian market, especially any of these listed here, requires a certain skill that has been mastered by mostly mothers.

-These markets are so popular around the country that every Nigerian has heard about them at least once, and knows the what is sold in them.
 Before going to any of these markets though, you need to follow our guide to navigating a Nigerian market like a pro.

 1. Onitsha market (Anambra)